stevedepp/p4do-aws-cf-demo/README.md

 #

-> I implemented the same via a combination of AWS command line interface, AWS SDK for python aka boto3 and AWS serverless application model.
+> ...
+I implemented the same via a combination of AWS command line interface, AWS SDK for python, aka 'boto3', and AWS serverless application model.
 I was pretty happy that I could learn proficiency in these environments in a week, but I hit a hiccup in getting one of my lambdas some visibility.
 This hiccup reveals a weakness of this form of IAC.
 In this form of IAC, I am dependent on the procedural nature of python.
 In other words, I gain leverage via code and so my building takes 3 minutes not 24, but to get it done I must tell my 5 minute timer to look at serverless producer and serverless producer to see 5 minute timer.

 ### Serverless AI Data Engineering Pipeline
 ### Quick update